Accuracy Considerations for UWB Indoor Tracking in an Industrial Environment

 All positioning systems come with some level of accuracy uncertainty or measurement error.
 Similarly to GPS, there is typically a circle around the point of a map that shows the ambiguity of a position output.
 The confidence level is related to precision and tells the portion of the total positions in percentage that are within a given radius as a percentage.
 In other words, it also shows the stability of the measurement.

 Let’s explore the accuracy and related confidence level thanks to data from a real measurement.
 I would like to thank our partner QUALIGON for providing the data, which was gathered in an industrial manufacturing environment within a building full of metal objects.
 There were line-of-sight conditions from tag to anchors during the evaluation.

-The analysis shows an error of <10 cm for R50, so 50% of positions have an error within 10 cm and 30 cm accuracy for R98
+The analysis shows an error of <10 cm for R70, so 70% of positions have an error within 10 cm while 98% of positions have an error 30 cm.

 Let’s see in more detail a worst-case scenario in the different industrial environments within the manufacturing facility of a copper coil company.

 We are going to show data for a static tag placed on a metal item.
 We are intentionally presenting data from a setup in a medium non-line-of-sight environment, so, the tag mostly does not have direct visibility to anchors due to the machinery around.
 The measurement acquisition consists of hundreds of blinks from a tag within a few minutes.